-I led and conducted interviews and identified key areas for research, and served as the designer for this project.
+I led and conducted interviews, identified key areas for research, and served as the designer for this project.

-We created a text-message based system that increases access to hot meals for homeless populations.
+We created a text-message based system for dumb-phones that increases access to hot meals for the homeless population.
 The system will send out information about the nearest food kitchens from a given zipcode along with other information needs.

 The homeless have various information needs ranging from transportation, education, housing, job search, and basic needs such as food.

 Technology that is familiar and visually basic resulted in openness, and increased engagement with the system.
 In contrast, a visually attractive system created a perception of restriction.

 Increase in requests for emergency food assistance in 71% of the cities, and in the no. of visits to emergency kitchens in 78% of the cities.